-Over 6,000 people have benefitted from access to electricity provided by VSO supported energy projects.
+Over 6,000 people have benefited from access to electricity provided by VSO-supported energy projects.

 526 local volunteers representing 11 provinces and 139 districts participated disaster preparedness training.

-This project targets marginalized girls that have had no previous schooling, dropped out of school, or failed to achieve basic numeracy and literacy skills in primary school in Manica and Sofala provinces.
+This project targets marginalised girls that have had no previous schooling, dropped out of school, or failed to achieve basic numeracy and literacy skills in primary school in Manica and Sofala provinces.

 This project supports girls: